Emergency Care

-The Pediatric Emergency Center at Beverly Knight Olson Children’s Hospital, Navicent Health provides 24-hour care for children presenting with illness or injury.
+The Pediatric Emergency Center at Atrium Health Levine Children’s Beverly Knight Olson Children’s Hospital provides 24-hour care for children presenting with illness or injury.
 We are the major provider of specialized care for children who are seriously injured or ill.
 Children are defined as less than 18 years of age, although a medical screening examination is provided to any individual who presents for care.

 The Pediatric Emergency Center serves as a primary referral center for Bibb County and surrounding communities.
 The Pediatric Emergency Center is staffed with pediatricians, pediatric specialists, and trained pediatric staff to take care of your child in an emergency.